Rade Basta: Career

-He began his career as a worker at the ministry of internal affairs in 1998; he worked there until 2005.
+He began his career as a worker at the Ministry of Internal Affairs in 1998; he worked there until 2005.
 Basta worked as an adviser to Srđan Kružević, a former United Serbia (JS) member, when Kružević was the director of Elektrovojvodina.
 Basta was later appointed deputy provincial secretary for energy in July 2016.
 He was elected member of the City Assembly of Novi Sad in 2016 but resigned shortly afterwards.
 At the end of 2016, he was appointed president of the JS branch in Vojvodina.
 In September 2018, he became the president of the Belgrade Power Plants, a public communal company.
-He is currently the deputy president of the JS.
+He served as deputy president of the JS, until his dismissal on 10 June 2023.

 Marko Bastać, then a member of the Party of Freedom and Justice (SSP), accused Basta of leading security guards that allegedly beat a group of people after the promotion of Goran Vesić's book in October 2019.
 During Vesić's tenure as deputy mayor of Belgrade, Basta served as his associate.
 Basta was elected to the City Assembly of Belgrade after the 2022 Belgrade City Assembly election, although he resigned shortly after.
 He was elected to the National Assembly of Serbia after the snap 2022 Serbian parliamentary election.
 As a member of the JS parliamentary group, he served as a member of the committee on defence an internal affairs and committee for agriculture, forestry, and water management; he was also a deputy member of the committee for finance, republic budget, and control of spending of public funds.
 He resigned from his position as a member of the National Assembly on 25 October 2022.

+Following his dismissal from JS, he formed the European Way Movement (PEP), which according to him would advocate for faster accession of Serbia to the European Union.
+PEP would also take part in the upcoming parliamentary election.

 Minister of Economy

-Initially speculated to be appointed as a minister of agriculture, forestry and water economy, it was announced on 23 October 2022 that he would serve as a minister of economy instead.
+Initially speculated to be appointed as a Minister of Agriculture, Forestry and Water economy, it was announced on 23 October 2022 that he would serve as a minister of economy instead.
 He was sworn in on 26 October, succeeding Anđelka Atanasković.

+Dragan Marković, the leader of JS, and Ivica Dačić, the leader of the Socialist Party of Serbia submitted a proposal to dismiss Basta from the government on 22 June due to his support for introducing sanctions against Russia.
+Siniša Mali took over his function on the same day, while the National Assembly dismissed him on 11 July.